hturnbull93/spreddit/README.md

 ```

 `as Parameters<typeof MikroORM.init>[0]` is used to get the type of the `MikroORM.init` function, and as this config object is the first parameter of several optional ones, select the first one of the array.

+The purpose of using the cli is to be able to easily perform migrations. the migrations object contains a path to the migrations directory, and also a pattern for either `.js` or `.ts` files (so it will work after compilation to js).

 Then import that back into `src/index.ts` and pass to `MikroORM.init`.
 This is not strictly necessary as it if called without an object would go to find the object based on the config in `package.json`.